New Tools and Frameworks

 • Appropriate venture funding is needed for product-based outputs.

-• Find specific funding to capture learning experiences and process.
+• Specific funding is needed to capture learning experiences and process.

-Economic Competitiveness Pathway is shaped by economic opportunities and driven by policy targets and facilitated by incentives and capital.
+Economic Competitiveness Pathway is shaped by economic opportunities, driven by policy targets and facilitated by incentives and capital.

 Insights from practitioners: